 Hurricane Warning – An announcement that hurricane conditions (sustained winds of 74 mph or higher) are expected somewhere within the specified coastal area.
 A hurricane warning is normally issued 36 hours in advance of the anticipated onset of tropical-storm-force winds.

-If the NWS issues a hurricane watch or warning for the area, an E2 Campus/LENS Alert and a campus email will be issued providing information about the approaching storm.
+If the NWS issues a hurricane watch or warning for the area, Greyhound Alerts and campus emails will be issued providing information about the approaching storm.

 Campus locations that may be setup and used as shelters during hurricanes include: